PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 read the file.
 Save the new file as a CSV or tab-delimited .txt file, and load it following the instructions in :ref:`load_custom_feature`.

+Note that the files "anything2hayes.xlsx" and "anything2spe.xlsx", available in the Hayes and SPE folders of https://github.com/PhonologicalCorpusTools/PCT_Fileshare/tree/main/FEATURE, respectively, are Excel spreadsheets that show all of the current Hayes and SPE features with tabs for EACH of the existing transcription systems.
+These are especially useful for modifying existing systems or creating new systems using a template.

 .. _applying_editing_feature:

 Applying / editing feature systems